ldrobnik/exoplanets/README.md

 * equilibrium temperature (the **cold/hot** slider);
 * density (the **puffy/solid** slider).

-Planets that meet the search criteria are displayed as tiles, ordered by increasing distance from The Solar System.
+Planets that meet the search criteria are displayed as tiles, ordered by increasing distance from the Solar System.

 After clicking one of the tiles, a modal is displayed providing detailed information about a given planet.